davidlzs/janus/README.markdown

 and in the end
     cp vimrc ../_vimrc # Win gVim uses _vimrc settings file

+Another caution: if you are using MsysGit as the console, it comes with its own distribution of vim73, and the PATHs are setup in a way that MsysGit's vim always appears first in the paths.
+I ended up adding aliases in my $HOME/.bashrc file:
+    alias gvim="/c/Program\ Files\ \(x86\)/Vim/vim73/gvim.exe"
+    alias vim="/c/Program\ Files\ \(x86\)/Vim/vim73/vim.exe"

+You can check for the version of vim by doing :ve, it should be ...
+  Included patches: 1-237
+  Compiled by Yongwei@Shanghai
+  ...

 ## Installation

 0. `for i in ~/.vim ~/.vimrc ~/.gvimrc; do [ -e $i ] && mv $i $i.old;